 According to the Joint Report, there was another small pass or inlet, about the width of a river, some twelve leagues further south of the large inlet that has to be Cavallo Pass.
 This inlet would be Cedar Bayou, which is the boundary between Matagorda Island and St. Joseph Island (or San Jose Island).
 Once the Narváez Expedition survivors reached Cedar Bayou, they encountered natives.
 Cabeza de Vaca, who we rely on for our information about the names of the tribes, did not come this far, and it can be hard to follow which tribes the Joint Report is referring to at many points.
 Based on the list of tribes Cabeza de Vaca gives in Chapter 26 of La Relación, however, the next tribe south of the Quevenes, and the one that inhabited St. Joseph Island, was the Guaycones.

 According to the Joint Report, the Narváez Expedition survivors encountered two different groups of natives on present-day St. Joseph Island.
 The first group captured Figueroa and Méndez, two of the strong swimmers who left the Island of Misfortune in November 1528.
 The other two Spaniards and the native guide who were in their party died before reaching Cedar Bayou.
-These natives pursued and killed Méndez after he tried to escape from them.23 They still had Figueroa the following March, when the Quevenes brought Hernando de Esquivel, the only survivor from Governor Narváez's part of survivors, to meet with him.24
+These natives pursued and killed Méndez after he tried to escape from them.25 They still had Figueroa the following March, when they took him to the land of the Quevenes to meet with Hernando de Esquivel, the only survivor from Governor Narváez's party of survivors.26

 In April, Andrés Dorantes and his party of nine castaways from the Island of Misfortune arrived at Cedar Bayou.
 The native who was holding Figueroa captive saw them across the inlet and brought him over to speak with them.
 After a while, the native was ready to leave.
 Exactly what was communicated to the Europeans is unclear, but Dorantes's party was famished and hoped to get some food from the native, and he was either unable or unwilling to bring them across the inlet, so the only two members of Dorantes's party who could swim went with the native and Figueroa while the rest remained on Matagorda Island.
 Once the native got to his village on St. Joseph Island with the three Spaniards, his people packed up their huts to go on a trip to pick leaves used to make "a special beverage."
 This is a reference to "blank drink," a beverage made from yaupon holly leaves that had ceremonial importance to native tribes from Texas to the Atlantic Ocean.
 One of the Spaniards, "a young boy who could swim," took a small amount of fish the natives have given him back to Dorantes's party on Matagorda Island.
 The other Spaniard, a holy man from the province of Asturias, stayed with Figueroa.